DHANUSH-BOLE/NUTRI-LIFE/README.md

 ## Get Started

-Ready to take control of your nutrition and well-being?
-Visit [NutriLife](https://www.nutrilife.com) today to get started on your journey to a healthier you!
+Ready to take control of your nutrition and well-being? get started on your journey to a healthier you!